braph-software/BRAPH-2/tutorials/pipelines/tut_a_con_but/readme.md

 > **Pipeline launch from command line**
-> To open the GUI and upload the connectivity comparison pipeline, you can also do it from the command line by typing the commands in Code 2.
+> To open the GUI and upload the connectivity comparison pipeline, you can also use the command line by typing the commands in Code 2.
 >
 > **Code 2.** **Code to launch the GUI to upload a pipeline file to compare two groups of subjects.**
 > 		This code can be used in the MatLab command line to launch the GUI to upload a pipeline file.